Piano Concerto No. 3 (Tchaikovsky): History

-Tchaikovsky's first mention of using the sketches of his abandoned Symphony in E-flat as the basis for a piano concerto came early in April 1893.
+Tchaikovsky's first mention of using the sketches of his abandoned Symphony in E♭ as the basis for a piano concerto came early in April 1893.
 He began work on July 5, completing the first movement eight days later.
 Though he worked quickly, Tchaikovsky did not find the job a pleasant one—a note on the manuscript reads, "The end, God be thanked!"
 He did not score this movement until autumn.

 In June Tchaikovsky was in London to conduct a performance of his Fourth Symphony.
 There he ran into his friend, the French pianist Louis Diémer, whom he had met in Paris five years earlier during a festival of Tchaikovsky's chamber works.
 Diémer had performed Tchaikovsky's Concert Fantasia, in a two-piano arrangement with the composer at the second piano.
 Diémer was one of the major French pianists of his time.
 Sometime during their reacquaintance, Tchaikovsky might have mentioned the concerto upon which he had been working.
 Regardless, he decided to dedicate the work to Diémer.

 French pianist Louis Diémer, to whom Tchaikovsky dedicated the Third Piano Concerto.

 After finishing the Pathétique symphony, Tchaikovsky turned once again to the concerto, only to experience another wave of doubt.
 He confided to pianist Alexander Siloti, "As music it hasn’t come out badly—but it's pretty ungrateful."
 He wrote to Polish pianist and composer Zygmunt Stojowski on October 6, 1893, "As I wrote to you, my new Symphony is finished.
 I am now working on the scoring of my new (third) concerto for our dear Diémer.
 When you see him, please tell him that when I proceeded to work on it, I realized that this concerto is of depressing and threatening length.
 Consequently I decided to leave only part one which in itself will constitute an entire concerto.
 The work will only improve the more since the last two parts were not worth very much."